Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Introduction

-Recently, the \textit{generalized Hopf formula} was introduced as an alternative approach to solving HJR analysis\cite{rublev2000generalized}.
-The Hopf formula solves the HJR analysis in a space-parallelizeable manner, such that the safety value at each point may be computed independently, mitigating the curse of dimensionality.
-This has allowed systems of dimension 4000 to be solved \cite{chow2018algorithm}, however, this efficiency requires linear dynamics \cite{kurzhanski2014dynamics, darbon2016algorithms, chow2017algorithm}.
-There has been work to employ Hopf reachability for nonlinear systems via linearization with empirical success \cite{Kirchner_2018, sharpless2023koopman}, but for safety-critical scenarios conservative guarantees are necessary.
-Work to guarantee conservativeness \cite{donggun19iterativehopf} seeks to iteratively linearize and improve a nominal control policy with the Hopf formula and an affine error.
-However, none of the aforementioned works, guarantee success in the true nonlinear system.
+Recently, the \textit{generalized Hopf formula} was introduced as an approach to HJR without DP \cite{rublev2000generalized}.
+The Hopf formula solves the HJR analysis without massive spatial discretization, such that the safety value at each point may be computed independently, mitigating the curse of dimensionality.
+This has allowed systems of up to dimension 4096 to be solved \cite{chow2018algorithm}, however, this efficiency requires linear dynamics \cite{kurzhanski2014dynamics, darbon2016algorithms, chow2017algorithm}.
+Hopf reachability via linearization has been demonstrated in nonlinear systems with empirical success \cite{Kirchner_2018, sharpless2023koopman}, but guarantees are necessary for safety-critical scenarios.
+The authors of \cite{donggun19iterativehopf} proposed iteratively linearizing a nominal policy and adding the affine error, demonstrating convergence to a policy with improved safety, but this is not necessarily the optimal policy over space and hence may not reject the true, worst-case disturbance.
+The question of guaranteeing success in the nonlinear game with a linear model has remained open.

-In this work we propose a efficient, space-parallelizable, and guaranteed conservative Hopf reachability formulation for nonlinear control systems.
-The key idea lies in bounding the error between a nonlinear system and a linearized model of the system, and then treating this bounded error as an adversarial disturbance to generate worst-case conservative guarantees on the resulting reach (or avoid) set and control law.
-The linearization error is characterized using the Taylor Model (TM) DI method \cite{chen2012taylor}, which offers fast and tight bounds on this value.
-Due to the nature of the proposed work being dependent on DI to bound error, if a better DI method were employed, it would only improve the current results.
-The green sets in Figure~\ref{fig: front_fig} showcase the reach and avoid sets generated by this method for the controlled Van der Pol example.
-Note that they are conservative compared to the original slow HJR approach (yellow), but significantly less conservative than the fast DI approach (blue).
+In this work, we propose an efficient, pointwise, Hopf reachability formulation for high-dimensional, nonlinear control systems.
+Our main results (Theorem \ref{thm:errenv} and Corollary \ref{cor:saferr}) prove that this method will generate conservative envelopes of the true HJR set and a safe controller.
+The key idea lies in bounding the error between a nonlinear system and a linear model of that system using differential inclusion methods, and then treating this bounded error as an adversarial disturbance to generate worst-case conservative guarantees on the resulting reach (or avoid) set and control law.
+Where the controller can overcome the antagonistic error, it can overcome the true error and thus succeeds in the true, nonlinear dynamics.
+The green sets in Figure~\ref{fig: front_fig} showcase the reach and avoid sets generated by this method for the controlled Van der Pol example \eqref{vdpdynamics}.
+Note that they are conservative compared to the original slow HJR approach (yellow), but significantly less conservative than the differential inclusion-based approach (blue).

 We make the following novel contributions:

 \begin{enumerate}